kirbah/ai-architecture-blueprints/patterns/07-goal-and-monitoring/README.md

 - ...you need to prevent catastrophic failures like the Knight Capital incident, where an unmonitored algorithm executed a flawed goal at machine speed.

 ---

+### Trade-offs & Implementation Realities

+- **The Difficulty of Defining "Done":** The most critical part of this pattern is defining the goal with precise, measurable success criteria.
+A vague or poorly defined goal will lead the agent to optimize for the wrong outcome, even if it functions perfectly.
+- **Monitoring Overhead:** The state tracking and evaluation components add significant architectural complexity.
+You are effectively building a supervisory system around the core agent, which requires its own development and maintenance.
+- **Lagging Indicators:** In many business processes, the true outcome of an agent's action is not immediately known.
+The monitoring system must be designed to handle this delay without letting the agent stray too far from its goal based on incomplete data.